Frequently Asked Questions

 How many applications do you usually receive for my target language?

-The number of applications submitted for each CLS language varies each year.
-We do not track acceptance rates by language or language level.
+The number of applications submitted for each language varies each year.
+The CLS Program does not track acceptance rates by language or language level.

 What percentage of applicants for beginning, advanced beginning, intermediate, and advanced levels do you admit?